-Our most advanced product candidate, EOS-850, has been administered to 21 adult patients with advanced solid tumors, as of February 28, 2020, in a first-in-human open-label Phase 1/2a clinical trial, and we plan to initiate additional trials of EOS-850 in combination with pembrolizumab and with carboplatin and paclitaxel.
+Our most advanced product candidate, inupadenant, has been administered to adult patients with advanced solid tumors in a first-in-human open-label multi-arm Phase 1/2a clinical trial, and we have initiated dosing of a second part evaluating inupadenant in combination with pembrolizumab.
+We also plan to evaluate inupadenant in a third part with carboplatin and paclitaxel.
 In addition, in February 2020, we dosed our first patients with our lead antibody product candidate, EOS-448, in a first-in-human open-label Phase 1/2a clinical trial in adult patients with advanced cancers.
 We have additional oncology-focused product candidates in preclinical development.
 Our current product candidates and any future product candidates we may develop will require preclinical and clinical trials before we can submit a marketing application to the applicable regulatory authorities.
 Our current product candidates and any future product candidates are susceptible to the risks of failure inherent at any stage of product development, including the occurrence of unexpected or unacceptable adverse events or the failure to demonstrate efficacy in clinical trials.
-Clinical development is expensive and can take many years to complete, and its outcome is inherently uncertain.
+Clinical development is expensive and can take many years to complete, and its outcome is inherently uncertain

 The results of preclinical studies, preliminary study results, and early clinical trials of our current product candidates and any future product candidates may not be predictive of the results of later-stage clinical trials.
 Even if early-stage clinical trials are successful, we may need to conduct additional clinical trials of our product candidates in additional patient populations or under different treatment conditions before we are able to seek approvals from the FDA or comparable foreign regulatory authorities.
-While we are currently conducting first-in-human Phase 1/2a trials of EOS-850 and EOS-448, we have not yet completed any clinical trials.
+While we are currently conducting first-in-human Phase 1/2a trials of EOS-448 and inupadenant, we have not yet completed any clinical trials.
 Our current product candidates and any future product candidates may not perform as we expect, may ultimately have a different or no impact on tumors, may have a different mechanism of action than we expect, and may not ultimately prove to be safe and effective.